ayarotsky/redis-shield/README.md

                     |           └──────── 30 tokens
                     └──────────────────── key "ip-127.0.0.1"

-The command responds with an the number of tokens left in the bucket.
+The command responds with the number of tokens left in the bucket.
 `-1` is returned when the bucket is overflown.

     127.0.0.1:6379> SHIELD.absorb user123 30 60 13